saifk16/notes/Java/Basic.md

 - reusable block of code
 - organises code
 - camelCase naming
+- function always go in stack because a function below will wait for the function over it to get finished first
 ```java
 public static int sum(int a, int b) { // a and b are parameters give to the fn
 	int c = a + b;